 Overall, global health financing dropped 21% from 2024 to 2025, according to the Institute for Health Metrics and Evaluation (IHME).
 Further reductions are expected for multilateral organizations.
 Our analysis suggests that some countries, such as Liberia, could face significant year-over-year drops in U.S. funding for health alongside sharp increases in cofinancing expectations that exceed previous spending projections.
 Other agreements, such as Mozambique's, more closely reflect the country's spending capacity.

 Accompanying press releases signal a shift in U.S. assistance toward health security and away from health areas that received earlier support, including family planning, maternal health, and children's health.
-Countries could choose to continue funding those areas independently, but may need to target spending on U.S. priorities to meet cofinancing requirements, adding further strain in arenas where health aid has been cut.
+Countries could choose to continue funding those areas independently, but they may need to target spending on U.S. priorities to meet cofinancing requirements, adding further strain in arenas where health aid has been cut.

 How Much Do Countries Spend on Health?

-So far, the 27 MOUs govern spending between 2026 and 2030 and total at least $20.1 billion
+So far, the 31 MOUs govern spending between 2026 and 2030 and total at least $20.3 billion

 Consistent with long-standing domestic financing goals, the new bilateral agreements outline how the United States will transfer funding responsibility from nongovernmental organizations (NGOs) and other implementing partners, previously contracted with USAID, to recipient governments, who agree to increase their investment shares over the duration of the partnerships.
-So far, the 29 MOUs govern spending between 2026 and 2030 and total at least $20.2 billion, roughly 37% to be funded by the recipient governments over the next three to five years.
+So far, the 31 MOUs govern spending between 2026 and 2030 and total at least $20.3 billion, roughly 37% to be funded by the recipient governments over the next three to five years.

 Under the MOUs, some countries face more demanding funding expectations than others.
 Nigeria and Botswana pledged to fund the largest shares of MOU spending, 59% and 78%, respectively.
-Despite committing to coinvest a substantial $3 billion, Nigeria expects to increase its health spending as a proportion of its national budget only marginally, from 5% [PDF] as proposed in its 2025 budget to at least 6% [PDF] from 2026 to 2030.
+Despite committing to co-invest a substantial $3 billion, Nigeria expects to increase its health spending as a proportion of its national budget only marginally, from 5% [PDF] as proposed in its 2025 budget to at least 6% [PDF] from 2026 to 2030.

 Not All MOUs Are Created Equal